wp-plugins/foliopress-wysiwyg/readme.txt

 Yes it is.
 Depending on your PHP configuration, you might have to change the directory permissions according to [this guide](http://foliovision.com/seo-tools/wordpress/plugins/wysiwyg/prepare-ftp-files-for-seo-images) in order to make thumbnails work.

-= What about my own toolbar? =
+= What about more styling buttons for font color, size etc.?  =

 You can configure it in the Advanced options.
+Check out "Toolbar customization" on our <a href="http://foliovision.com/seo-tools/wordpress/plugins/wysiwyg/installation">Foliopress WYSIWYG Installation page</a> for instructions.

 = What about some more buttons? =